 We live for arts and crafts over here.
-Some of our favorite Valentine’s Day art and crafts projects have included Heart Stampers using cookie cutters or upcycled cardboard tubes or plastic straws, Marble art, shaving cream art, practicing sewing, make shaped crayons, fun tie-dye like effect of these tissue paper dyed hearts, and Animal Valentine’s.
+Some of our favorite Valentine’s Day art and crafts projects have included Heart Stampers using cookie cutters or upcycled cardboard tubes or plastic straws, Marble art, shaving cream art, practicing sewing, making shaped crayons, fun tie-dye like the effect of these tissue paper dyed hearts, and Animal Valentine’s.
 These stained glass heart shaped suncatchers are on our must-try list for this year.

 Share the Love

 There are several children’s hospitals around the country that offer the option for families and individuals to send a Valentine’s Day card for free, using the options on their website.
 Choose one hospital, or do them all!
 The process is quick and easy, plus it allows the kids to customize the card they want to pass along with design and message options, all while spreading joy to others.
 (It is recommended to submit by 12/12, so there is time to print and distribute the cards.)

 Choose from the following hospitals: Ann & Robert H. Lurie Children’s Hospital (Chicago), Boston Children’s Hospital (Boston), Children’s Health (Dallas), Children’s Hospital Colorado (Denver), Children’s Hospital Los Angeles (Los Angeles), Cincinnati Children’s (Cincinnati), Phoenix Children’s (Phoenix), or Texas Children’s Hospital (Houston).